Generate Workflows with AI

 • Continue chatting with the AI to modify the workflow — add nodes, change form fields, adjust approval logic, or update conditions.
 The canvas on the right will continue to refresh with each change.

 • Switch to the Flow Builder to visually inspect and fine-tune the generated nodes and edges on the canvas directly.
+You can freely mix manual edits and AI edits — see Editing with AI below.

 • Edit forms in the Form Builder to customize field types, validations, and layout.